openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[Note: reference to c++ loops section?]**

-So whenever you are done drawing weird rectangle snakes, we can move on to adding repetition.
-Instead of drawing a single rectangle every frame during which the left mouse button is pressed, we can draw a burst of randomized rectangles.
-To create that burst, we are going use a for loop to generate a set some number of rectangles where each rectangle's parameters are randomly chosen from a set of values.
+Next, let's add some repetition.
+Instead of drawing a single rectangle every frame that the left mouse button is pressed, we can draw a burst of randomized rectangles.
+To create that burst we are going use a `for` loop to generate some rectangles whose parameters are randomly chosen from a set of values.
 So what can we randomize?
 Grayscale color, width and height are easy candidates.
 We can also use a small positive or negative value to randomly offset each rectangle from mouse position.
-Modify your `draw` function to look like this:
+Modify your `draw()` function to look like this:

+**[What is the convention for 'for' loops]**

 	if (isLeftMousePressed) {
 		ofSetRectMode(OF_RECTMODE_CENTER);